-Having a hard part on afro hair really defines the transition into the top.
-This style has been shaped into a mohawk and the hard part has been razored in to add a pop to the definition, it has been faded down to skin around the ears and tightly worked into the top.
+Having a hard part on afro hair defines the transition into the top.
+This style has been shaped into a mohawk, and the hard part has been razored in to add a pop to the definition; it has been faded down to the skin around the ears and tightly worked into the top.

 If you’re looking for a dapper spin on the traditional mohawk, try a hard part mohawk.
-The etched-out hard part and pompadour make this men’s haircut office-friendly, while still clinging to its punk rock roots.
+The etched-out hard part, pompadour, and double fade haircut make this men’s look office-friendly while still clinging to its punk rock roots.

-The hard part with forward-swept style is a clean variation to a comb-over.
-Curly hair isn’t the ideal texture for a comb-over, but when cut to the proper length, curly or wavy hair will be able to lay down from the hard part.
+The hard part with a forward-swept style is a clean variation to a comb-over.
+Curly hair isn’t the ideal texture for a comb-over, but curly or wavy hair can lay down from the hard part when cut to the proper length.
 Product isn’t required but can leave the hair with a nice shine if done well.

 Hard part hairstyles, when styled sleek, create that fresh, clean-cut, and formal look.

-Everything on this hipster hard part with beard is absolutely on point.
-The strong angles, clean sides, hot top, and beard make a look that’s worth showing the world!
+Everything on this hipster hard part with a beard is absolutely on point.
+The strong angles, clean sides, hot top, and beard make a look worth showing the world!

 Own this awesomely sharp hard part skin fade when you pair a bald fade with a sleek parting!
-Definitely a hard part hairstyle for casual and business events.
+A hard part hairstyle for casual and business events.

 This long hair on top + short side part is a fun way to freshen up your style.
-Shaved sides offer a real sharp distinction for men with textured, lengthy hair, and it allows you to style it any way you desire.
+Shaved sides offer a real sharp distinction for men with textured, lengthy hair, allowing you to style it however desired.

 A double hard part on short hair is one of those haircuts for men that cause extreme duo action.
-Talk to your barber about this really cool hairstyle with a hard part.
-Do it with two lines on the same part of the head or on opposite sides.
+Talk to an expert because a hard part barber will know the best design and hairstyle for your personality.
+Do it with two lines on the same part of the head or opposite sides.

 This is a low bald fade with a hard part.
-It’s a very neat and sleek yet contemporary haircut with a hard part that’s perfect for men with straight hair.
+It’s a very neat and sleek yet contemporary haircut with a hard part that is perfect for men with straight hair.

-A highly stylish low bald fade razor part that will definitely make you the center of attention.
+A highly stylish low bald fade razor part that will make you the center of attention.
 This razored hard part effectively provides a direct contrast between the side and top mane.
-Let your hair grow super long so you can upgrade your style into a hard part with a man bun.
+Let your hair grow super long to upgrade your style into a hard part with a man bun.

 This short hair with a hard part and crew cut features a low fade, too.

-This is a mid skin fade with side hair part.
-Fading the hair, starting from the middle section, puts all the focus on the top hair and makes it effortless to wear any type of cut.
+This is a mid-skin fade with a side hair part.
+Fading the hair, starting from the middle section, puts all the focus on the top hair and makes it effortless to wear any cut.

-This is a simple military buzz cut with hard part haircut.
-Created by Moscow-based stylist Milena Lazareva, this eye-catching detail can help to emphasize the dignity or to hide the flaws of the head shape.
+This is a simple military buzz cut with a hard part haircut.
+Created by Moscow-based stylist Milena Lazareva, this eye-catching detail can help emphasize the dignity or hide the head shape’s flaws.

-“Take care of your scalp regardless of whether you’re considering a men’s hard part like this or not.
+“Take care of your scalp regardless of whether you consider a men’s hard part like this.
 All of your skin flaws will be noticeable,” says Lazareva.

-This is a haircut for men that have a lot of and/or thick hair for styling purposes.
+Such hair cut ideas for men work for those with a lot of thick hair for styling purposes.

 This hard part style is a classic 40’s/50’s hair cut with a modern twist, made by Gary Corry, a barber from England.
 It’s a bold skin fade with a hard part, also known as a high taper fade shaved part.
 “Talk to your barber about keeping the fade mid to low to drag the fade out and enhance the faded look with the hard part,” Corry suggests.

-Having the right face shape is important to the cut as it complements an oval face shape best.
+The right face shape is important to the cut as it complements an oval face shape best.
 The hair type itself is also important.
-The best hair that works is straight heavy hair.
-You can get the same look with finer hair but, for Corry, heavier hair works best.
+The best texture that works for a hard hair style like this is straight heavy hair.
+You can get the same look with finer hair, but for Corry, heavier hair works best.

-“This haircut goes with any face shape.
-For styling products, go with a shiny hard holding gel or with a dry paste look and give it some volume,” Jaime advises.
+These hair cuts for men go with any face shape.
+For styling products, go with a shiny hard-holding gel or a dry paste look and add some volume.

-This hairstyle is called a bald fade combover with hard part.
-Barber Mo from Florida suggests to ask your barber for a high taper fade long straight line part to get this specific hairstyle.
+This hairstyle is called a bald fade combover with a hard part.
+Barber Mo from Florida suggests asking your barber for a high taper fade long straight line for getting this specific hairstyle.

 When adopting this cut, Mo points out that you must get used to using a blow dryer.